-- Using geo-mapping to determine areas characterized by large numbers of former offenders and assess service and program capacity in those areas. - Provide enhanced programs and services for offenders assigned to probation and parole supervision. - Prioritize supervision and treatment resources for high risk and high need offenders based on a validated Risk and Needs assessment tool. - Enhance probation and parole community policing efforts in cooperation with law enforcement entities, and community-based programs, through the implementation of Memorandums of Understanding with Law Enforcement agencies, to include expanded cooperation with Immigration and Customs Enforcement (ICE), the Federal Bureau of Investigation (FBI) and the US Marshals Service. - Continue to provide gender-specific community supervision for female parolees and probationers by placing a gender-specific officer in each of the Division's five
+- Using geo-mapping to determine areas characterized by large numbers of former offenders and assess service and program capacity in those areas. - Provide enhanced programs and services for the appropriate needs and assistance for offenders assigned to probation and parole supervision. - Prioritize supervision and treatment resources for high risk and high need offenders based on a validated Risk and Needs assessment tool. - Enhance probation and parole community policing efforts in cooperation with law enforcement entities, and community-based programs, through the implementation of Memorandums of Understanding with law enforcement agencies, to include expanded cooperation with Immigration and Customs Enforcement (ICE), the Federal Bureau of Investigation (FBI), High Intensity Drug Trafficking Area (HIDTA) and the US Marshals Service. - Continue to provide gender-specific community supervision for female parolees and probationers through placement of a gender-specific officer in each of the Division's five Regions. - Continued expansion of Sex Offender treatment services statewide, particularly to rural areas where these services might not normally be available, to ensure consistent supervision and treatment of Sex Offenders on a statewide level.

-Regions.